A PhD is a globally-recognised postgraduate degree. To gain a PhD, you'll need to conduct extensive original research into a specific chosen field.

 Ready to explore your PhD options?

-If you've already got your own research idea, you can start looking for a supervisor whose research interests match yours right away, through our Find a PhD Supervisor page.
-Once you've found someone suitable, you can contact them directly to discuss your idea in detail.
+If you've already got your own research idea, start looking for a supervisor whose research interests match yours at our Find a PhD Supervisor page.

 Fees and Funding